Developer: Irem Publisher: Irem Release: 04/28/89 Genre: Platformer

 In Closing

 The ridiculous difficulty impedes the overall enjoyment of Holy Diver.
 Had the game been balanced properly it would have been excellent.
-Like Battletoads its creators didn’t know when to dial back and the game suffers for it.
+Like Battletoads its creators did not know when to dial back and the game suffers for it.
 The only way I could recommend it is if you plan on cheating and even that is still fraught with frustration.
 For experts only.